helio-fm/helio-sequencer/Docs/configs.md

 ## User configs

-To override or extend the built-in data, you can create a file with one of these names in your [documents directory](index.md#the-projects-directory):
+To override or extend the built-in data, you can create a file with one of these names in your [projects directory](index.md#the-projects-directory):

  * `chords.json`
  * `scales.json`